Developing a Positive School Culture

 At Excelsior Multi-Academy Trust, we know that for our school community and students to be successful, we need excellent teachers as we believe wholeheartedly that excellent teachers change lives.
 We know that the way to improve student learningin its broadest sense is to ensure we have an excellent teacher for every child.
 Something that has been recently recognised by the Government in the latest education white paper.
 The question is, how do we do this?
 Our experience was that providing excellent CPD wasn't necessarily enough.

 Yes, we need to continue to look at how we deliver CPD to gain maximum impact, but that alone will not get us where we want to be.
 What is it that makes school leaders, businesses, and sports teams successful?
 There must be something that is consistent across all successful organisations that are key ingredients to development leading to measurable success.
-This article identifies our journey of enlightenment and gives a brief insight into what we believe is the golden thread of success.
+This article identifies our process of enlightenment and gives a brief insight into what we believe is the golden thread of success.

 School culture comprises multiple interconnected dimensions including leadership practices, staff relationships, teaching approaches, and organisational values.
 These dimensions can be systematically identified and measured through structured assessment frameworks.
 Understanding these components allows school leaders to design and deliberately shape their institution's culture rather than leaving it to develop naturally.